Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Horse Sculptures and a Carousel

 Sage and Parsley are sculptures that mimic horses on the carousel at the Burnaby Village Museum.
-The horses are located in Deer Lake Park by the highway.
+In 2016, the horses were located in Deer Lake Park by the highway.
 The park contains nature trails and quiet, uninhabited areas.
 In one section there are buildings, however.
 These buildings include heritage homes, some of which are used for different purposes from their original one, as well as the museum.
 Burnaby City Hall is located next to this section of the park.

 Sage and ParsleyClick thumbnail to view full-size